 This future is already here in the community of Lordstown, Ohio.
 In 2019, General Motors closed its plant there and was planning to sell the site.
 However, Workhorse Group negotiated a deal to manufacture electric trucks in the old factory.
-The Lordstown Motors plant is expected to create 450 union jobs.
-So far, there are 100,000 fleet preorders.
+The Lordstown Motors plant was expected to create 450 union jobs.
+Initially, there were reports of 100,000 fleet preorders.
 However, Lordstown ran into financial troubles in 2021 and sold its plant to Taiwan-based Foxconn.
 It’s not certain now how this will shake out.

 Finally, back in Akron, the rubber industry has given way to polymers.